HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Everyday methods & utils.md

 ```

 ### .slice()
-- Useful when you want to *extract or remove* a portion of an array.
+- Useful when you want to *extract* a portion of an array.
 - Does ***not*** mutate the original array.
 - Returns a **new** array (a *shallow* copy portion) of the original array with its element(s) selected from `start` (inclusive) to `end` (exclusive).
 - Returns an **empty** array when: